 The corsets on our website show the 'reduced waist size'.
 This means that a size 24" corset will measure 24" internally around the waist when fully closed.
 To work out your corset size you need to deduct between 3-6 inches from your waist depending on the corset style, your body type (basically how squishy you are!) and how used to wearing corsets you are (the more you wear corsets, the more you can reduce).

 It's not just about the waist though.
 You need to take in to account your underbust and hip measurements as well.
 All of our underbust corsets have the underbust and hip measurements as well as the length, and depth from waist to top, and waist to bottom.
 This will help you decide which corset is perfect for you.
+Grab your tape measure and take note of the measurements below which you can them compare to our corset measurements online.
 If you do need any help please Contact Us and we'll be able to help.